aglushkov/serega/README.md

   # Parameter `context` can be used when loading batch
   # Parameter `point` can be used to find nested attributes to serialize
   config.batch.define(:posts_comments) do |keys, context, point|
-    # point.nested_points - if you need to manually check all nested attributes
+    # point.child_plan - if you need to manually check all nested attributes
     # point.preloads - nested preloads (works with :preloads plugin only)

     Comment